Smanar/Rhonda/README.md

 The engine that process recognized words can manage synonymous, forbidden word, obligatory word, so you are not forced to say exactly the same sentence to trigger event.
 Take a look on the xml file to see how it works.

 So firstly, I know the code is ugly, but this project was written in shell then in C and finaly in C++, with lot of modifications (unicode, wide char, string), it must be entirely rewritten.
 And this application isn't multilanguage yet, lot of parts are hard-coded in french.
+To change engine language or use/translate specials sentences edit the xml file.

 You can see somes pictures here https://github.com/Smanar/Rhonda/wiki